ktorio/ktor-documentation/topics/Working_with_views.md

 [//]: # (title: Templating)

-Ktor provides different ways for working with views: you can build HTML/CSS using Kotlin DSL, or you can choose between JVM template engines, such as Freemarker, Velocity, and so on.
+Ktor provides different ways for working with views: you can build HTML/CSS using Kotlin DSL, or you can choose between JVM template engines, such as FreeMarker, Velocity, and so on.
 * [](html_dsl.md)
 * [](css_dsl.md)
 * [](freemarker.md)